Flutter Automated UI Testing: Best Practices for Test Automation with AskUI

 As a simple test, we would like to test the login process.

-Automating with askui
+Automating with AskUI

 The login process basically consists of the following three steps: